pmean/build-website/text/07/Promotion.md

     well-respected Statistics journal will help broaden and strengthen my research record.
-3. I also have taught a dizzying number of short courses and classes and I\'m trying to get an accurate list of these.
+3. I also have taught a dizzying number of short courses and classes and I'm trying to get an accurate list of these.
 My teaching efforts are quite diffuse and do not fit well into the traditional academic teaching mold.
 4. Pulling together the promotion materials has also made me realize